-Although the single-family housing market showed continued improvement in 2015, 2016 and the first half of 2017 by many measures relative to the preceding decade, future turbulence in the residential mortgage market or financial markets and a lack of liquidity for mortgage-related securities may adversely affect the performance and market value of the Notes.
+Although the single-family housing market has shown continued improvement since 2015 by many measures relative to the preceding decade, future turbulence in the residential mortgage market or financial markets and a lack of liquidity for mortgage-related securities may adversely affect the performance and market value of the Notes.
 Prior to 2016, a significant inventory of seriously delinquent loans and real estate owned properties ("REO") was available in the market.
-The serious delinquency rate of our single-family loans declined during that time period, but the serious delinquency rate of the loans we acquired from 2005 through 2008 remains high compared to the rates of loans we acquired in years prior to 2005 due to weakness in home prices in the last several years, persistently high unemployment in certain areas, extended foreclosure timelines and continued challenges faced by servicers in processing problem loans, including adjusting their processes to accommodate changes in servicing standards, such as those dictated by legislative or regulatory authorities.
+The serious delinquency rate of our single-family loans declined during that time period. but the serious delinquency rate of the loans we acquired from 2005 through 2008 remains high compared to the rates of loans we acquired in years prior to 2005 due to weakness in home prices in the last several years, persistently high unemployment in certain areas, extended foreclosure timelines and continued challenges faced by servicers in processing problem loans, including adjusting their processes to accommodate changes in servicing standards, such as those dictated by legislative or regulatory authorities.
 Residential loan performance has been generally worse in areas with higher unemployment rates and where declines in property values have been more significant during recent years.
 In its National Delinquency Survey, the Mortgage Bankers Association presents delinquency rates both for mortgages it classifies as subprime and for mortgages it classifies as prime conventional.
 The delinquency rates of subprime mortgages are markedly higher than those of prime conventional loan products in the Mortgage Bankers Association survey; however, the delinquency experience in prime conventional mortgage loans originated during the years 2005 through 2008 has been significantly worse than in any year since the 1930s.
 A recurrence of these problems could adversely affect the performance and market value of the Notes.

-Market and economic conditions during the past several years have caused significant disruption in the credit markets.
-In addition, the impact of the recent U.S. presidential election on U.S. economic prospects generally and capital markets in the U.S. and abroad remains unclear, further underscoring the widespread uncertainty that has prevailed since the financial crisis of the past decade.
+Market and economic conditions in the course of the past decade have caused significant disruption in the credit markets.
+In addition, the impact of the current Administration policies on U.S. economic prospects generally and capital markets in the U.S. and abroad remains unclear, further underscoring the uncertainty that has prevailed since the financial crisis of the past decade.
 As noted above, the Treasury Secretary has expressed an intention to pursue significant reform of the current U.S. mortgage finance system which, if implemented, may significantly affect Fannie Mae and Freddie Mac.
-In addition to political events, continued concerns about the availability and cost of credit, the U.S. mortgage market, some real estate markets in the U.S., economic conditions in the U.S. and Europe and the systemic impact of inflation or deflation, energy costs and geopolitical issues have contributed to increased market volatility and diminished expectations for the U.S. economy.
-Increased market uncertainty and instability in both U.S. and international capital and credit markets, combined with declines in business and consumer confidence and increased unemployment, have contributed to volatility in domestic and international markets.
+Treasury's reports of June and October 2017 regarding proposed changes to financial services regulation also emphasized the promotion of private capital formation through revision or removal of certain Dodd-Frank Act implementing regulations.
+In addition to political events, continued concerns about the availability and cost of credit in the U.S. mortgage market generally, continued weakness in some regional U.S. real estate markets, downgrades in the long-term debt ratings of the United States and various Eurozone Nations, as well as the systemic impact of inflation or deflation, energy costs and geopolitical issues have contributed to market volatility and diminished expectations for the U.S. economy.
+Additional factors contributing to the general uncertainty in the prospects for growth in the U.S. economy include uncertainty in the various segments of employment market, government debt levels, current and prospective Federal Reserve policy shifts, continued withdrawal of government interventions into the financial markets, changing U.S. consumer spending patterns, and changing expectations for inflation and deflation.
+Income growth and unemployment levels affect borrowers' ability to repay mortgage loans, and there is risk that economic activity could be weaker than anticipated.
+See "- Governance and Regulation" below when considering the impact of regulation on Noteholders.